saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Compile-time constants also must be of one of the basic types(Int, Char, String, Float, Double etc).
 - Naming convention :  fully capitalizing and replacing spaces with underscores, for eg.  MAX_EXPERIENCE.

-# naming convention
+# Naming convention
 - var/val and function names : use camel casing and an initial lowercase, for eg. playerName
 - Compile time constants : fully capitalizing and replacing spaces with underscores, for eg.  MAX_EXPERIENCE.

-### functions, properties and local variables naming conventions
+# Functions, properties and local variables naming conventions
 - Start with a lower case letter and use the camel case and no underscores, for eg. `processDeclarations`.
 - Names for `backing properties` start with underscore.
 - Exception: Factory functions used to create instances of classes can have the same name as the abstract return type.